kutay-celebi/sentency/README.md

 # Roadmap

 In the future, the application will be made to run on AWS cloud systems with native image.
 The learning algorithm will be improved and users will be able to use different materials (image, gif, video and so on.) while learning.
-It is currently being deployed with a dedicated jenkins server.
+At the moment, it is only designed for mobile browsers, but web browser and mobile native application development will also be done.

 # Prerequisites